 She is a Certified Usability Analyst (CUA), a Certified User Experience Analyst (CXA), and received her Customer Experience (CX) Certificate from Rutgers.

-Currently, she is a Principal User Experience (UX) Researcher at Elsevier, located in Philadelphia, working on nursing education products, primarily SimChart for nursing, as well as HESI, Sherpath, Compass, and EAQ.
+Most recently, she was a Principal User Experience (UX) Researcher at Elsevier, located in Philadelphia, working on nursing education products, primarily SimChart for nursing, as well as HESI, Sherpath, Compass, and EAQ.

 HFI Booth at the UXPA 2016 Conference